teamturtlebots/BARP/README.md

-# BARP — Bot Attachment & Run Progress
+# BARP — Bobot Attachment & Run Progress

 An installable web app (PWA) built for practice and testing, not competition day.
 Two things it does: